agile6v/squeeze/README.md

 # Contributing
 If you are interested in contributing to the Squeeze project, welcome to submit a PR.
-Please, check this section before opening a new issue.

 # Future Works